 10. Go ice skating outdoors

-During the Festival of Lights there is a space for fun and outdoor ice skating, the TD RINK rink at the Brink.
-Don't hesitate and practice your favorite sport in a dreamlike setting with the falls in the background and ambient music.
+During the Festival of Lights there is a space for fun and outdoor ice skating, it is the TD RINK rink at the Brink.
+Don't hesitate and practice your favorite sport in a dreamlike setting with the waterfalls in the background and ambient music.
 Be part of the visitors from all over the world who have been able to enjoy this experience under the open sky and on the edge of the abyss.

 Prices in Niagara Falls during wintertime

-Winter temperatures in Niagara Falls
+Temperatures in Niagara Falls in winter

-During this season, a unique spectacle is appreciated, pieces of giant ice sliding down the waters of the falls forming a spectacle for the senses like no other.
-The mist over the viewpoints or seeing Niagara Falls completely frozen are one of the attractions to see them in winter and that only a few lucky ones have the pleasure of experiencing it at least once in a lifetime.
-Don't forget the right clothes for these dates.
-Do you dare to live it too?
+During this time, a unique spectacle is appreciated, pieces of giant ice sliding down the waters of the falls forming a spectacle for the senses like no other.
+The mist over the overlooks or seeing Niagara Falls completely frozen are one of the attractions to see them in winter and that only a lucky few have the pleasure of having experienced it at least once in a lifetime.
+Don't forget the appropriate clothing for these dates.
+Do you dare to experience it too?